Asteski/WinMac/README.md

 StartAllBack extends its enhancements beyond the Taskbar to the Windows Explorer, providing users with a more streamlined and efficient file browsing experience, by bringing back older versions of Explorer from Windows 7 or Windows 10.

-It introduces features such as customizable toolbar buttons, enhanced file previews, and improved navigation options.
-With StartAllBack, users can personalize their Explorer interface to better suit their workflow and access files and folders more efficiently.
+Utility introduces features such as tabs, customizable toolbar buttons, enhanced file previews, and improved navigation options.
+With StartAllBack and PowerToys, users can personalize their Explorer interface to better suit their workflow and access files and folders more efficiently.

-Additionally, I've included pinning User folder and Programs folder to Quick Access.
+Additionally, deployment script includes pinning User folder and Programs folder to Quick Access.

 - **Revamped Terminal**